Climbing plants are so dreamy, I’m tempted to start this article with ‘Once upon a time…’

 Grapevines grow well when in a sunny position and love well-drained soil types.
 Pruning is best done during winter to prepare the wood for fruit-bearing.

-10. Orange trumpet creeper (Pyrostegia venusta)
+Orange trumpet vine (Pyrostegia venusta)

 Also called the flame vine, the orange trumpet creeper is an evergreen flowering vine that’s too striking to ignore.
 It has stunning orange blooms that stand out against dark green foliage.